Wal-Mart - Grocery Wars Coming To A Town Near You

 It is nice to see reasonable forecasts which are not justifying a huge stock price now based on next year's home runs.
 As shown in the charts below, forecasts for earnings per share and sales for 2018 and 2019 anticipate only modest growth.

-Walmart 1Q18 total revenue was $117.5 billion, an increase of 1.4% along with a 1.5% increase in traffic.
-Walmart U.S. e-commerce sales and gross merchandise volume (GMV) increased 63% and 69%, respectively.
+Wal-Mart 1Q18 total revenue was $117.5 billion, an increase of 1.4% along with a 1.5% increase in traffic.
+Wal-Mart U.S. e-commerce sales and gross merchandise volume (GMV) increased 63% and 69%, respectively.
 They also generated free cash flow of $3.4B.

 Price to Earnings (P/E) is currently at 17 which is higher than its historical average, but mixed compared to its peers.
 Amazon's P/E is 186.
 Most of the other ratios that compare price to another measure are generally within long term averages.